 Protein Structure | The target protein for pocket detection.
 Upload a PDB or mmCIF file, or enter a 4-character PDB ID (e.g., 1HSG) to fetch from RCSB.
 Maximum file size is 50 MB. |

-fpocket returns a ranked table of detected pockets with quantitative descriptors.
+fpocket returns a ranked table of detected pockets with the standard descriptors written to the upstream *_info.txt report.

 | Column | Description |